Vedda language: Phonology

 These transformations are very similar to what is seen in other Creole languages like Melanesian Pidgin English and Jamaican English Creole.
-The preponderance of the palatal affricates is explained as a remainder from days when the original Vedda language had a high frequency of such phonemes.
+The preponderance of the palatal affricates is explained as a remainder from days when the original Vedda language may have had a high frequency of such phonemes.

 Grammar

-In Sinhalese, indicative sentences are negated by adding a negative particle to the emphatic form of the verb, whereas in Vedda, the negative particle is added to the infinitive.
-In Sinhalese, all indicative sentences whether negative or affirmative, exhibit two tenses – past and non past, but in Vedda a three-term tense system is used in affirmative sentences, but not in negative.
-Sinhalese pronouns have number distinction, but Vedda does not have number distinction.
-The Vedda verbal and nominal inflexions are similar to Sinhalese but are not identical.
+In Sinhala, indicative sentences are negated by adding a negative particle to the emphatic form of the verb, whereas in Vedda, the negative particle is added to the infinitive.
+In Sinhala, all indicative sentences whether negative or affirmative, exhibit two tenses – past and non past, but in Vedda a three-term tense system is used in affirmative sentences, but not in negative.
+Sinhala pronouns have number distinction, but Vedda does not have number distinction.
+The Vedda verbal and nominal inflexions are similar to Sinhala but are not identical.
 Vedda also exhibits a gender classification in inanimate and animate nouns.

 Morphology

 Formerly distinct Vedda nouns have two types of suffixes, one for animate and another for inanimate.